charparr/modberg/README.md

     return round(lc, 2)
 ```

-This gamma method removes the manual consultation and should produce gammas suitable for high latitudes (where the thermal ratio is low), though likely will over estimate frost depths for more temperate climates.
+This method removes manual consultation of the above figure and should produce coeffcients suitable for high latitudes (where the thermal ratio is low), though likely will over estimate frost depths for more temperate climates.

 ### User Inputs
  - Soil Factors